So how does a Christian girl walk into a room of 250 strangers, and enjoy a Passover/Seder meal?

 I had salad for bitter herbs, along with parsley for the Seder.
 I found a recipe for Jewish rice on Pinterest.

 Who knew all these wonderful things were something I could be apart of.
 I was a happy new to Torah girl!

-I can’t drink wine or grape juice so I made grapefruit juice.
+Instead of wine or grape juice I made grapefruit juice.